-Please see pages 138 to 21 for an alphabetical list of all course descriptions.
+Please see pages 141 to 210 for an alphabetical list of all course descriptions.

-Please refer to page 24 for a detailed list of all tuition and fees for this program
+Please refer to pages 20 to 29 for a detailed list of all tuition and fees for this program.

 Do you want to gain the necessary prerequisites for further educational training opportunities; acquire the required academic skills necessary for employment opportunities; or be an active participant in your family, community, or society?
 If so, then Academic Foundations might be the program just for you.